About

 The International Housing Coalition

-The Issue.
 More than a billion people live in slums in sub-standard shelter without access to clean water and sanitation.
 In developing countries more than a million people are born in or move to cities every week, and as of 2010, the world urban population has exceeded the rural population.
 While urban growth may be inevitable, the dire living conditions of the urban poor are not.
 The case for a robust effort to address urban slum conditions has been well developed, and becomes only more relevant as the developing world becomes more and more urbanized.
 Investing in housing and urban services has many benefits:

 • It can spur economic advancement of the poor.